cviedmai/queue-client-ruby/readme.md

     end
     Viki::Queue::Runner.run(QUEUE_NAME, GaiaRouter)

 The method names look like `ACTION_RESOURCE`, where `ACTION` can be `create`, `update` or `delete`.
 The `RESOURCE` should be the same as what the queue was regitered for.
 There's no need to `close` the queue, simply return true when the event has been successfully processed.
+Note: A message is only acknowledged to the queue when the processing method returns true.

+If an exception is raised while processing the message, the runner will call the error method of the router with the exception.
+Afterwards, the runner will wait before trying to reprocess the same message again.

 `run` takes a 3rd optional argument to configure the runner, possible values are:

-* host: the hostname of the queue server
+* `host`: The hostname of the queue server (DEFAULT localhost).
-* port: the port of the queue server
+* `port`: The port of the queue server (DEFAULT 5672).
-* iterations: the number of iterations to run, 0 means loop forever (DEFAULT 1)
+* `iterations`: The number of iterations to run, i.e. of messages to process.
+0 means loop forever (DEFAULT 1).
+* `fail_pause`: Seconds to pause until trying to reprocess a failed message (DEFAULT 10)